 What is the difference between beer and lager?

-All lager is classified as beer, but not all beer is classified as lager.
-Like all types of beer, lager is classified by the process from which it’s made, and subsequent characteristics unique to it.
+Almost all beer can be broken down into two main categories: ale and lager.
+That means all lager is classified as beer, but not all beer is classified as lager.
+Like all types of beer, lager is classified by the process from which it’s made and subsequent characteristics unique to it.

 What makes a lager a lager?

 A lager is unique due to its fermentation process.
 Lagers are fermented at cooler temperatures than ales, which results in bottom fermentation; all of the yeast’s activity happens at the bottom of the fermentation tank.
 The fermentation period tends to be longer than ale’s warmer fermentation processes.
 Lagers most commonly use saccharomyces pastorianius, a type of specialty lager yeast that is related to, but different from the yeast used for warm fermentation beers.